Chinese giant salamander: Distribution and habitat

 The Chinese giant salamander species complex comprises five clades, with multiple possibly worthy of species recognition.
 Their native ranges differ, but release of Chinese giant salamanders from captivity has complicated this picture.
-They were widespread in central, south-western and southern China, although their range is now highly fragmented.
-Their range spans the area from Qinghai east to Jiangsu and south to Sichuan, Guangxi and Guangdong; notably in the basins of the Yangtze, Yellow and Pearl Rivers.
-One is from the Pearl River basin (at least in Guangxi), two from the Yellow River basin, one from the Yangtze River basin (at least in Chongqing and Guizhou) and the final from the Qiantang River (at least in Anhui).
+They were widespread in central, south-western, and southern China, although their range is now highly fragmented.
+Their range spans the area from Qinghai east to Jiangsu and south to Sichuan, Guangxi, and Guangdong; notably in the basins of the Yangtze, Yellow, and Pearl Rivers.
+One clade is from the Pearl River basin (at least in Guangxi), two from the Yellow River basin, one from the Yangtze River basin (at least in Chongqing and Guizhou), and the final from the Qiantang River (at least in Anhui).
 Two additional clades were only known from captivity (their wild range is unknown) and no samples are available for the population in the Tibetan Plateau.
-A 2019 study has identified that the Yangtze River clade comprises the "true" A. davidianus, the Pearl River clade comprises A. sligoi, and the Qiantang clade comprises the undescribed Huangshan Mountains species.
+A 2019 study has identified that the Yangtze River clade comprises the "true" A. davidianus, the Pearl River clade comprises A. sligoi, and the Qiantang clade comprises the Huangshan Mountains species (described as A. cheni in 2023).
 A 2022 study identified one of the two clades known only from captivity as A. jiangxiensis, found in the wild only in Jiangxi Province.

-Finds in Taiwan may be the result of introduction.
+Finds in Taiwan may be the result of introduction, though their exact taxonomic identity is unknown.
 Chinese giant salamanders have been introduced to the Kyoto Prefecture in Japan where they present a threat to the native Japanese giant salamander, as the two hybridize.
+A 2024 genetic study confirmed that in spite of the recent taxonomic changes within the genus, the Chinese Andrias species introduced to Japan and hybridizing with A. japonicus is the "true" A. davidianus (the Yangtze River clade, or lineage B), although at least one genetically pure individual of the captive-only lineage U1 was also detected in the wild.